nothing-to-add/subscription-example-for-ios/README.md

 - Integration with CustomExtensions for String localization
 - Clean public API with a single entry point
 - Customizable close button for better integration with your app's navigation
+- Cross-platform compatibility for iOS, macOS, watchOS and visionOS

 ## Installation